 Where all internal procedures have been exhausted, a member of staff shall have a right to access to the Schools' external auditor, UNW LLP, Citygate, St James Boulevard, Newcastle upon Tyne, NE1 4JE, on a confidential basis.
+Their Managing Partner, Andrew Wilson, can be contacted by emailing: andrewwilson@unw.co.uk

 The law recognises that in some circumstances it may be appropriate for staff to report their concerns to an external body such as a regulator.
 We strongly encourage staff to seek advice before reporting a concern to anyone external.
 The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
-The details are at the end of this policy.
+Their details are provided below.

-Where a member of staff's concerns are related to safeguarding issues not being appropriately addressed by the Schools, the member of staff has a duty to report their concerns either to the LSCB as detailed in the Safeguarding Policy or to the NSPCC Whistleblowing helpline on 0800 0 280 285.
-These numbers are posted in staffrooms on both of the Schools' sites.
+Where a member of staff's concerns are related to safeguarding issues not being appropriately addressed by the Schools, the member of staff has a duty to report their concerns either to the Schools' local Safeguarding partners as detailed in the safeguarding policy or to the NSPCC Whistleblowing helpline on 0800 0 280 285.
+These numbers are posted in staff rooms on both of the Schools' sites.

-It will very rarely if ever be appropriate to alert the media.
+It will very rarely, if ever, be appropriate to alert the media.